A little background information

 ● Reward charts and stickers – this is the first method that we tried with advice from our local children’s centre we used a visual sheet with pictures of getting pyjamas on, brushing teeth, getting into bed and then saying good night.
 A sticker was awarded for each stage that was completed.
 This worked for quite a while but Amber lost interest and stickers didn’t motivate her as much as when we started.
 She started to run around to avoid getting ready for bed.

-● Classical music – we tried using a CD player with a classical music CD and also lullabies from a phone App called ‘Sleepy Sounds,’ again this worked for a time and Amber will decide on the night if she wants the CD player or not.
+● Classical music – we tried using a CD player with a classical music CD and also lullabies from a phone App called ‘Sleepy Sounds,’ again this worked for a time to sleep better and Amber will decide on the night if she wants the CD player or not.

 ● Less distractions – we’ve had to simplify the layout of Amber’s bedroom as it was filled with toys, we felt she may be over-stimulated at bedtime, she now has her bed, a chest of drawers and a tent, including some soft toys.
 Amber gets frustrated and throws any item she can get her hands on, so now she only has access to soft toys at bedtime.